My Little Pony: The Movie (2017 film): Marketing

 Numerous toys based on characters, sets, and props from the film were made by Hasbro, and a vast majority of the products was released on August 1, 2017.
 The 2016 PonyRadioCon panel included a brief preview for some of the planned merchandise being developed for the film, including T-shirts and graphics.
-On July 27, 2016, the My Little Pony Collectible Card Game hinted on Twitter about a new set of cards based on the film.
+On July 27, 2016, the My Little Pony Collectible Card Game hinted about a new set of cards based on the film.
 Hasbro's toyline for the film was shown and promoted at Toy Fair 2017 and various other toy conventions.

 Several books and comics related to the film have been announced: My Little Pony: Annual 2018, which contains "exclusive content from the My Little Pony movie" was released on August 10, 2017; and a "prequel" story released on August 1.
 On January 23, 2017, Hachette Book Group listed five different books for the film, all released on August 29, 2017.
 Books based on the film have been showcased at BookCon 2017 on June 4, with guest appearances by Libman and Ball.
 IDW Publishing released a four-issue comic book miniseries titled My Little Pony: The Movie Prequel, with the first issue released on June 28, 2017.
 Viz Media released an art book for the film on August 29, 2017.
 A comic adaptation based on the film by IDW was released on September 27, 2017.

 A teaser trailer for the film was released online on April 6, 2017, and in theaters alongside Smurfs: The Lost Village the following day.
 The first full trailer debuted online on June 28, 2017, and was released with Despicable Me 3 two days later.
 Another trailer was released by USA Today online on September 12, 2017.
 The same day, the official My Little Pony Facebook page hosted a live Q&A stream with two of the movie's characters, Pinkie Pie (voiced by Libman) and Twilight Sparkle (voiced by Strong).
 Another trailer was played during the season 12 finale of America's Got Talent on September 20, 2017.
 On September 27, 2017, the official My Little Pony Facebook page hosted a live Q&A stream with Dart, who drew a custom artwork of Rainbow Dash (voiced by Ball).

 On September 30, 2017, a special titled The Making of My Little Pony: The Movie aired on Discovery Family, a joint venture between Discovery Communications (now Warner Bros.
 Discovery) and Hasbro; it was watched by 18,000 viewers.